PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Feedback/event/variables/event.md

 The parent object representing the feedback.
 It contains information about the feedback, including the ID of the event associated with it.

+## Returns

+A promise that resolves to the event document found in the database.
+This document represents the event associated with the feedback.

 ## See

  - Event - The Event model used to interact with the events collection in the database.